-- A current certificate of study is required for registration, available via download from BOSS system
+- A current certificate of study is required for registration (E-Mail to Yashar Sarafraz), available via download from the BOSS system

-The laboratory "Fatigue and Fracture Behavior of Metallic Materials" enables students to gain comprehensive practical knowledge of basic materials testing and related measurement techniques, consisting of three appointments and self-study components.
+The laboratory "Fatigue and Fracture Behavior of Metallic Materials" enables students to gain comprehensive practical knowledge of basic materials testing and related measurement techniques, consisting of appointments and self-study components.
 In the 1th session, students are divided into groups and the experimental procedures are explained.
-Afterward the students gather information about the experiments in self-study.
-The experiments will be carried out in the 2nd session, consisting of three dates.
+Afterward, the students gather information about the experiments in self-study.
+The experiments will be carried out in the 2nd and 3rd sessions.
 The required files and information for the evaluation of the experiments will be provided in Moodle.
-The results will be presented by each group in a final presentation in the 3rd session.
+The results will be presented by each group in a final presentation in the 4th session.
 Finally, there will be a scientific discussion.